dimfeld/website/posts/simple_state_machines.md

 ```

 Not much change there so far, but we'll improve more this later.
-Let's look at the UI code.
+Let's look at the UI functions.

 ```js
 $: showProgress = state === ENCODING;